Hanni Berger CEO JOYVIAL

 Sleep as long as your body needs.
 Good sleep can maximize problem-solving skills and enhance memory.
 Poor sleep has been shown to impair brain function, athletic performance and increase weight gain.
-According to Craig Ballantyne, his 10-3-2-1-0 technique helps you “get to bed on time, sleep better, and wake up the next morning well rested and ready for battle.
-Sounds good, what are the rules?

 1. Alone time